 first three mini-reports as an appendix, to the Teaching Office.

-day of week 4 of the project, but not a timetabled session).
-This is
+(last day of week 4 of the project, but not a timetabled

-Each mini-report is worth up to 15 marks, for a subtotal of 60
+Each weekly mini-report is worth up to 15 marks, for a subtotal of 60

 marks.
 The criteria that will be used for assessment are the